-What Happens if a Workers’ Comp Claim is Denied in Georgia?
+What Happens if a Workers’ Comp Claim is Denied in DeKalb County, Georgia?

 The process of recovering benefits after an on-the-job injury should be easy.
 Unfortunately, it rarely is.
 DeKalb County employers and their insurance companies regularly deny workers’ compensation claims by asserting that:

 - The victim’s injury is not as severe as they claim.

 - The victim does not have enough evidence to support their claim.

 - The victim did not submit an accident notice on time.

 - The victim’s injury was caused by their own misconduct.